karmada-io/website/docs/tutorials/workload-rebalancer.md

 kubectl --context karmada-apiserver apply -f workload-rebalancer.yaml
 ```

-you will get a `workloadrebalancer.apps.karmada.io/demo created` result, which means the API created success.
+You will get a `workloadrebalancer.apps.karmada.io/demo created` result, which means the API was created successfully.

-### Step 4: check the status of WorkloadRebalancer.
+### Step 4: Check the status of WorkloadRebalancer.

 Run the following command: